LebanonOfficial Name: Lebanese Republic

 Travelers who have previously entered Lebanon illegally, whether as refugees or for transit to a third country, may be denied entry into the country, even if they are or have since become U.S. citizens.

-LGBT Travelers: Current Lebanese law prohibits “unnatural sexual intercourse,” an offense punishable by up to one year in prison, although this provision has been recently interpreted in different ways by some Lebanese courts.
+LGBTI Travelers: Article 534 of the Lebanese Penal Code prohibits “unnatural sexual intercourse,” an offense punishable by up to one year in prison, although this provision has been interpreted in different ways by some Lebanese courts.
 While prosecutions are rare, the U.S. Embassy is aware that prosecutions have occurred for consensual same-sex relations between adults.
 Because homosexuality is taboo in Lebanon, very few people come forward about being arrested on these grounds.
-The authorities normally arrest people when caught in same-sex sexual conduct, or when they raid a club and same-sex couples are found dancing, kissing, or otherwise expressing affection in public; while it is uncommon for people to be prosecuted after arrests, short-term detentions do occur.
-For more detailed information about LGBT rights in Lebanon, you may review the State Department’s Country Reports on Human Rights Practices.
-See our LGBT Travel Information page and section 6 of the Department of State's Human Rights report for further details.
+The authorities normally arrest people for other minor offenses, and then charge the defendants with violation of Article 534 when other evidence is found of their LGBTI identity.
+While it is uncommon for people to be prosecuted after arrests, short-term detentions do occur, which can expose individuals to discrimination, and in some cases, abuse.
+See our LGBTI Travel Information page and section 6 of the Department of State's Human Rights report for further details.

-Persons with Mobility Issues: While in Lebanon, individuals with disabilities may find accessibility and accommodation very different from in the United States.
+Travelers Who Require Accessibility Assistance: While in Lebanon, individuals with disabilities may find accessibility and accommodation very different from the United States.
 Lebanon has passed laws that make it illegal to discriminate against those with disabilities but the laws are not uniformly enforced.
 These laws include sections on building accessibility, but building codes have yet to be updated accordingly.
 Most public transportation, including taxis, is not accessible.
 Roads are often in disrepair, and there are few sidewalks or road crossings.
 Buildings and tourist sites are also often difficult to access for those with physical disabilities because of uneven ground and the lack of elevators and ramps.

 If you are a woman traveling abroad, please review our travel tips for Women Travelers.